-- Taste changes: this is the most common side effect reported after chemo, particularly a metallic taste in the mouth.
+- Taste changes: this is the most common side effect reported after treatment, particularly a metallic taste in the mouth after chemotherapy.
 Suggestions for improving this include, drinking lots of fluids, trying different foods to see which you prefer and using children’s toothpaste if your mouth is sensitive.

-- Lacking in energy: if you are tired it’s important to keep your energy levels up.
+- Fatigue: if you are tired it’s important to keep your energy levels up.
 Try eating little and often and eating a main meal at lunchtime so you digest during the day.

 Dietitian and Perci Professional Teresa Day has advice for three main side-effects that you may experience with eating after chemo: changes in taste and appetite, fatigue and diarrhoea.

-Taste changes are one of the most common side effects of chemotherapy.
-If you have experienced changes in your sense of taste, you may find that the taste changes take a while to improve.
+Taste changes after chemotherapy are one of the most common side effects.
+If you have experienced changes in your sense of taste, you may find that they take a while to improve.
 This is because your taste buds need to regenerate after chemo and radiation, which can take at least a couple of weeks, and for some can take longer.